-About Us: The club turned 10 years old in 2017.
+About Us: Galway Kayak Club was originally established in the 1970's, growing from the Digital Equipment Corp Trailblazers Club to a full kayak club for the city based in the Waterside opposite Galway Rowing Club.
+The 1980's were not kind to Ireland or GKC and the club had ceased to exist by 1987.
+The club was re-formed in 2007.
 We have packed a lot into our short life so far and continually look to expand our resources and paddling possibilities.
-We are based in Galway city and have storage and changing facilities in a couple of locations around the city (near the Upper Corrib and Galway Bay).
-Our members are a mixture of experienced paddlers and those who have only recently discovered the amazing sport of kayaking.
+We are based in Galway city and with the Kayaking Section of Commercial Boat Club have storage and club facilities in a couple of locations around the city (near the Upper Corrib and Galway Bay).
+Our members are a mixture of experienced paddlers and those who have only recently discovered the joys of paddling.
 We try to provide as many opportunities as possible for our members not only to expand their skills but also to have fun, experience the wonders of Irish waterways all in as safe an environment as possible.
 We also run a successful beginner programme with introductory courses organised every year.
 We have a thriving junior programme with activities regularly run in the disciplines of polo, river paddling, sea kayaking and surfing.
 Galway Kayak Club is committed to an inclusive ethos where all members of the club regardless of age, gender, sexuality, ethnicity or religion are treated with respect and have an equal opportunity to progress and pursue their paddling goals in a safe, friendly and fun environment.

 How Do I join?
 Anyone with a Level 2 Cert from the ICU or equivalent is welcome to join the club at any time during the year.
 All Club members must also join Commercial Boat Club.
 Just drop us a mail and we can send along or click the relevant link to the membership application form and payment details.
 If you are new to the sport of kayaking you can join one of our beginner courses, which usually run from April to July where you not only have the chance to learn to paddle from our experienced instructors but can also get your Level 2 Cert.
 Once you have that you can start joining in our regular club events.
 Alternately, if you have previous experience but don't have a L2 Cert one of our instructors can assess you for it.